The Best B2B Industrial Website Design Examples

 The reason Eyecon made it on this list is because their website makes expert use of value-added features.

 A ROI calculator and demonstration video work together to both compel and drive prospects to act on their website.
 Engagement warms leads up, which leads to increased sales.
 Everybody wins!

 Aspect Automation is a company that designs and builds equipment to help manufacturers optimize performance, product quality, and system uptime.
 Reputation and trust are integral to their business, and they have a website designed to exemplify those values.
 That’s why they made it on this list.

 Their website is bold and intuitive, sticking to providing information instead of distracting visitors with too many unnecessary features.

 A video background on the homepage gives a direct look at the effectiveness of their automation, and industry and technology pages provide clear information for engineers and purchasing.
 They give you exactly what you want: clear information with a compelling presentation.

-Plexus International is a global leader in offering comprehensive software application and development services to meet the unique needs of global manufacturing supply chain orgs.
+Plexus International is a global leader in offering comprehensive software application and development services to meet the unique needs of global industrial manufacturing supply chain orgs.
 The services they offer are both complex and customizable.
 Because of this, they need a website design that is informative and simple to understand.
 They don’t want anyone getting lost in the complexity.
 Instead, their website guides visitors toward understanding, and, in turn, sales.